Kintyre/ksconf/docs/source/dyn/cli.rst

       -h, --help            show this help message and exit --target FILE, -t FILE
                             File to write results to.
 Defaults to standard output.
       --inplace, -i         Replace the input file with a sorted version.
+WARNING:
-Warning this a potentially destructive operation that may move/remove comments.
+                            This a potentially destructive operation that may move/remove comments.
       -n LINES, --newlines LINES
                             Number of lines between stanzas.